Table of Contents

 • Camera (*)

-* Only valid when camera is not
+* Valid only if camera is not

 a child node of XR Origin